yombo/yombo-gateway/yombo/frontend/README.md

 # Compilation

-The front end requires NPM installed on the system to order to compile the frontend application.
+The front end requires yarn installed on the system to order to compile the frontend application.
 If you used the automated setup scripts or images, such as Yombian for Raspberry PI, the **gateway will automatically recompile as needed.**
 Due to the heavy processing required, this may take a few minutes for the application